-Though results have been mixed, some evidence suggests that when talc enters the body — such as through inhalation or by traveling through the vagina — it can stay in the body for a long time and trigger chronic irritation or an inflammatory response that in some people may progress to cancer or other diseases.
+Though results have been mixed, some evidence suggests that when talc enters the body — such as through inhalation or by traveling through the vagina — it can stay in the body for a long time and trigger chronic irritation or an inflammatory response that in some people may progress to cancer or serious other diseases.

-The U.S. Food and Drug Administration (FDA) recognizes it is possible talc may cause a response in the body that may develop into cancer.
+The U.S. Food and Drug Administration (FDA) recognizes talc may cause a response in the body that may develop into cancer.
 However, the agency does not require talc products to carry warning labels that alert consumers of all the potential risks, citing a lack of “conclusive evidence” that shows talc causes cancer.

 Diseases other than ovarian cancer linked to talcum powder use include: